-We provide interactive maps showing ethnic tracts and neighborhoods for many groups, cities, and years on our mapping website: https://nathanschiff.shinyapps.io/ee_maps_deployed/.
 In panel B of Figure 2 we show the results from applying the grouping algorithm to the 2010 New York City Chinese population, centering the map on neighborhoods with the largest Chinese populations.
-We shade the polygons from white (zero Chinese) to black (7649 Chinese) and use a square root coloring scale in order to show differences in population across tracts with lower counts.19 In panel B of Figure 2, the large Chinese clusters of tracts shown with red borders match well with some of the known Chinese neighborhoods, labeled in panel A. The map also shows a number of singleton Chinese tracts, as well as cases where two different neighborhoods are only separated by a few non-Chinese tracts.
+We shade the polygons from white (zero Chinese) to black (7649 Chinese) and use a square root coloring scale in order to show differences in population across tracts with lower counts.20 We draw solid red borders around the clusters of tracts that we define as Chinese neighborhoods and find that these clusters match well with some of the known Chinese neighborhoods labeled in panel A. The map also shows a number of singleton Chinese tracts, as well as cases where two different neighborhoods are only separated by a few non-Chinese tracts.
 In their paper on industry clusters, Mori and Smith (2013) use a more sophisticated method to group together all contiguous regions with high concentrations of an industry that form a convex set.
 If applied to our context, this method would add tracts on the shortest path between two ethnic tracts, and likely merge some of the neighborhoods we have identified.
 In Logan, Zhang, and Alba (2002), the authors add locations adjacent to their identified ethnic tracts-what they call "edge tracts"-to the ethnic neighborhoods, which also smooths out some of the contiguity issues.
 While these methods are logical ways of defining clusters, our method has the property that each tract in a cluster individually satisfies the ethnic tract threshold.
 This makes it simpler to study longitudinal questions, such as how the characteristics of a specific tract affect its likelihood of joining or leaving an ethnic neighborhood.
-Further, several papers have shown that neighborhoods can sometimes have sharply defined borders20 and therefore we don't wish to mistakenly smooth away true spatial discontinuities.
+Further, several papers have shown that neighborhoods can sometimes have sharply defined borders21 and therefore we don't wish to mistakenly smooth away true spatial discontinuities.